Server Memory Options

 Use min server memory to control memory usage.
 Establish minimum settings for each instance, so that the sum of these minimums is 1-2 GB less than the total physical memory on your machine.
 Again, you may establish these minimums proportionately to the expected load of that instance.
 This approach has the advantage that if not all instances are running at the same time, the ones that are running can use the remaining free memory.
 This approach is also useful when there is another memory-intensive process on the computer, since it would insure that SQL Server would at least get a reasonable amount of memory.
 The drawback is that when a new instance (or any other process) starts, it may take some time for the running instances to release memory, especially if they must write modified pages back to their databases to do so.
 You may also need to increase the size of your paging file significantly.

 Do nothing (not recommended).
 The first instances presented with a workload will tend to allocate all of memory.
 Idle instances or instances started later may end up running with only a minimal amount of memory available.
 SQL Server makes no attempt to balance memory usage across instances.
 All instances will, however, respond to Windows Memory Notification signals to adjust the size of their buffer pools.
-As of Windows Server 2003 SP1, Windows does not balance memory across applications with the Memory Notification API.
+Windows does not balance memory across applications with the Memory Notification API.
 It merely provides global feedback as to the availability of memory on the system.

 You can change these settings without restarting the instances, so you can easily experiment to find the best settings for your usage pattern.